Updated July 3, 2023

 e.
 Date Command – Display Future Date

-In date command, we are having the functionality to display the future date in different formats.
+In the date command, we have the functionality to display the future date in different formats.

 date --date="2 day"

 - As per the above command, we are able to print the future 2 day’s date and time.

 f.
 Date Command – Set System time and Date